-Whether you’re looking for private student loans as an undergrad or loans to help pay for a law or MBA degree, SoFi likely has options available for you.
+Whether you’re looking for private student loans as an undergrad or loans to help pay for a law or MBA degree, SoFi likely has options for you.
 SoFi offers competitive rates and multiple repayment options, but it stands out for the added benefits and discounts it offers to members.

 SoFi customers can take advantage of member benefits like interest rate discounts, career coaching and free advice from a credentialed financial planner, making it our choice for the top student loan lender for added perks.